aavanderleij/SLEAPyTracks/README.md

 python SLEAPyTracks "path/to/your/video_dir/location/"
 ```

-Default output location can be found in the video directory under "predictions/"
+Default output location can be found in the input directory under "predictions/"

-Files are saved as csv files
+Files are saved as csv and .slp with the name of the video.

 ### more options: ###